-The Belle II experiment at the SuperKEKB accelerator is the upgraded successor one of the original B-factories, the Belle experiment and KEKB accelerator.
-The instantaneous luminosity is designed to 6×10^{35} cm-2s-1 which is 30 times higher than the KEKB.
+The Belle II experiment at the SuperKEKB accelerator is the upgraded successor of one of the original B factories, the Belle experiment and KEKB accelerator.
+The instantaneous luminosity is designed to reach $6 \times 10^{35}$ cm-2s-1, which is 30 times higher than KEKB.
 We aim to accumulate 50 ab-1 of the data by the early 2030s to discover new physics beyond the Standard Model.
 The current integrated luminosity has so far reached 213 fb-1 by summer 2021.
-Belle II can also provide various physics subjects: beauty, charm, τ -lepton, dark sector and hadron physics.
-We confirm the detector performance as is expected.
+Belle II can also study various physics subjects: beauty, charm, $\tau$ -lepton, dark sector and hadron physics.
+We confirm the detector performance is as expected.
 Several physics results have already appeared.
-We briefly report the status and prospect of the Belle II experiment.
+We briefly report the status and prospects of the Belle II experiment.

-Keywords: Super B-factory, Flavor physics, Beauty, Charm, τ , CKM, $\sin 2\phi_1$, $\sin 2\beta$, CP violation, BSM, ALPs, Z'
+Keywords: Super B factory, Flavor physics, Beauty, Charm, $\tau$ , CKM, sin $2\phi_1$ , sin $2\beta$ , CP violation, BSM, ALPs, Z'